ProFormA/proformaxml/Whitepaper.md

 external-resource that has to be defined in external-resources part of the task.
 The ID has to be entered as the refid attribute.
 Since a test may contain resources that are used for different purposes, any specific (including grader-specific) role that an external-resource might assume during the grading process must be specified in the any namespace of the externalresourceref element.

+#### The timeout element

+The timeout element specifies the CPU time limit (in seconds) for a particular test.

 #### The test-meta-data element

 The test-meta-data element holds a namespace for test-specific meta-data